zanonnicola/llfk/src/pages/workshops-en/younger-kids-fun-wednesday/index.md

 metaDescription: >-
   On Wednesday, children can take a break from school, experiment new disciplines (music, art, DIY, dancing, gardening…), while learning and practicing English.
-Our workshops are a lot of fun for preschool kids aged from 3 to 6.
+Our workshops are a lot of fun for preschool kids.
 contentTitle: 'Fun Wednesday '
 gallery: a
 age: 3-6